 Going forward, ensuring that oversight mechanisms keep pace with any new spy agency capabilities and powers.

-Tens of thousands of Canadians are calling for strong legal measures to safeguard their privacy via the Protect Our Privacy Coalition at OurPrivacy.ca.
+Tens of thousands of Canadians are calling for strong legal measures to safeguard their privacy via the Protect Our Privacy Coalition.
+Join them now at OurPrivacy.ca.